Tennis - Ostapenko stays on course for momentous double

-LONDON Jelena Ostapenko is clearly not one to rest on her laurels.
+LONDON (Reuters) - Jelena Ostapenko is clearly not one to rest on her laurels.

 Less than a month after turning women's tennis upside down with an audacious run to the French Open title, she is at it again on the lawns of the All England Club.